This post may contain affiliate links. Please read our disclosure policy.

 This is just a quick glance at what you’ll need.
 For exact measurements and the full ingredient list, head down to the recipe card below.

-- Butter: Unsalted butter gives richness and structure.
-Creaming it with confectioners’ sugar traps air, helping your cookies stay delicate, not dense.
+Butter: Unsalted butter gives richness and structure.
+Creaming it with confectioners’ sugar traps air, helping the cookies stay delicate and tender.
 Forgot to soften it?
-Grate it using a cheese grater — it mixes in evenly and quickly reaches the right temperature.
+Grate it on a box grater to bring it to room temperature more quickly.

-- Almonds (or Almond Flour): The almond flavor in these cookies comes straight from the nuts themselves — no extract needed!
-Finely ground almonds or almond flour lend both flavor and chewiness.
-They also contribute to a subtle shortbread-like crumble.
+Almonds (or Almond Flour): The almond flavor in these cookies comes from the nuts themselves—no extract needed.
+Finely ground almonds or almond flour add flavor, texture, and that signature melt-in-your-mouth crumb.

-- Confectioners’ Sugar: Using powdered sugar in the dough, rather than granulated, creates a finer crumb and tender bite.
-It also blends seamlessly with the butter, making for a smoother dough.
+Confectioners’ Sugar: Powdered sugar creates a finer crumb and more tender texture than granulated sugar.
+It also blends smoothly into the butter for a delicate dough.

 ✦ Frequently Asked Questions